-CEM 222 Organic Chemistry II

-Level I Prerequisites: CEM 122 and CEM 211 minimum grade "C" 45 lecture, 45 lab, 0 clinical, 0 other, 90 total contact hours
+CEM 222 Organic Chemistry II Level I Prerequisites: CEM 122 and CEM 211 minimum grade "C"

 This course provides a continued exploration of nomenclature, stereochemistry, preparations and reactions of organic compounds including spectroscopic analysis in the laboratory.
 Students apply the techniques used in CEM 211 to the synthesis and analysis of complex organic compounds.
 Laboratory work includes hands-on spectroscopic analysis (IR, GC, and NMR) of products and unknowns.
 This is the second course in a two semester sequence of organic chemistry.